The Assassination Of The Emperor Commodus (The Play)

 MARCIA.

-That I do not know precisely, but I shall inform thee, when I have received more tidings and a response from Pertinax.
+That I know not yet, but I shall inform thee once I have received more news—and a response from Pertinax.

 SCENE VI.